alexellis/alexa-sdk-nodejs-openfaas-example/README.md

 https://my-openfaas.com/function/william-skill
 ```

-If you don't want to setup your own TLS for your OpenFaaS server, or if it's behind a firewall then use the ngrok tool from ngrok.com
+If you don't want to setup your own TLS for your OpenFaaS server, or if it's behind a firewall then use the [ngrok to create a tunnel with HTTPS](https://ngrok.com).

 ### Setup your intent